 The proposed project would demolish the existing one-story building and a portion of the parking lot and clear the site.
-The project site would be redeveloped with new residential construction consisting of 93 studio and one- and two-bedroom residential units in an 85-foot, 8-story building.
-The proposed project would require an emergency generator, per California Building Code requiring a back-up diesel generator for any building over 70 feet tall.
+The project site would be redeveloped with new residential construction consisting of 105 studio and one-bedroom residential units in a 61,054 square foot 8-story building that reaches 92-feet, 10.5 inches tall.

-The site plans, typical floor plans, and elevations are shown in Figures 3 through 8.
+The site plans, typical floor plans, and elevations are shown in Figures 3 through 9.

-The ground floor frontage along Piedmont Avenue would include two small-format commercial spaces with a combined square footage of 1,324.
+The ground floor frontage along Piedmont Avenue would include a small-format commercial space with a square footage of 950.
 These commercial spaces would be appropriate for light duty services, retail and/or food services that do not require a full kitchen, such as a café, sandwich shop, gym/exercise studio, and/or kiosk-type retail.
-The ground floor would also include a co-working space, the residential lobby, bike storage room, stairs and elevator, as well as building utilities and maintenance.
+The ground floor would also include an amenity space, the residential lobby, storage, stairs and elevator, as well as building utilities and maintenance.
 Residential apartments would be located on floors two through eight.
-The seventh floor would also include a gym and additional amenity space.